-Both the SX420 and the Df are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the Df does not have a direct predecessor.
+The SX420 is a recent model that features in the current product line-up of Canon.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Nikon Df or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot SX420 IS: